-The hybrid Gilman Global Food Security Seminar series is designed to increase awareness and action on one of the most pressing foreign policy challenges facing the United States, as well as countries around the world.
-This two-part initiative blends high-level, virtual education for a wide audience of Gilman alumni and U.S. college students, faculty and administrators, with on the ground, experiential learning for 50 Gilman Program alumni working in or pursuing studies in fields related to global food security.
+The hybrid Gilman Critical and Emerging Technology Seminar series is designed to increase awareness and action on a foreign policy priority for the United States.
+This two-part initiative blends high-level, virtual education for a wide audience of Gilman alumni and U.S. college students, faculty and administrators, with on the ground, experiential learning for 25-30 Gilman Program alumni working in or pursuing studies in fields related to critical and emerging technology.
 Below are additional details on the requirements of each programmatic element.

-Virtual Seminar: Design and host four virtual Gilman Global Food Security Seminars.
-These four 60-minute virtual events should take place between February and April 2024 and will serve as an introduction to the topic of global food security.
-The virtual seminars will be available to the U.S. higher education community with the target population being American undergraduates and will serve as a pre-requisite for Gilman alumni selected to participate in the in-person seminar on global food security.
-The goal of this interdisciplinary, interactive series is to enhance participants' understanding of global food security through a foreign policy lens, including the social, political, and economic impacts of these issues.
+Virtual Seminar: Design and host four virtual Gilman Critical and Emerging Technology Seminars.
+These four 60-minute virtual events should take place between mid-January and end of March 2025 and will serve as an introduction to critical and emerging technology and their impact on U.S. foreign policy.
+The individual seminars should address the policy implications of specific technologies or industries and provide information on how the international community is collaborating and competing on areas such as artificial intelligence, machine learning, robotics, biotechnology, quantum computing, 5G and next-generation telecommunications, space technologies, clean energy, battery technology, and semiconductors.
+The virtual seminars will be available to the U.S. higher education community with the target population being American undergraduate students and will serve as a pre-requisite for Gilman alumni selected to participate in the inperson seminar on critical and emerging technology.
+The goal of this interdisciplinary, interactive series is to enhance participants' understanding of critical and emerging technology through a foreign policy lens, including the social, political, and economic impacts of these innovations.

-In-Person Seminar: Design and host a two-day seminar for alumni of the Gilman Program focused on global food security.
-The seminar is to take place on a mutually-agreed-upon Thursday and Friday in April, May, or June 2024.
-The seminar will host 50 Gilman alumni, current working in or aspiring to work in fields related to global food security, as well staff members from ECA and IIE.
-Seminar participants will arrive Wednesday night and depart Saturday morning.
-Seminar participants should engage with U.S. leaders in the public, private, and non-profit sectors, build on their international experiences as Gilman Scholars, contribute knowledge/best practices from their current work or studies in the field of food security and develop and expand their professional networks.
+In-Person Seminar: Design and host a three-day seminar for alumni of the Gilman Program focused on a sub-theme or area of focus within the overarching topic of critical and emerging technology.
+Examples of sub-topics or areas of focus may include, but are not limited to including artificial intelligence, machine learning, robotics, biotechnology, quantum computing, 5G and next-generation telecommunications, space technologies, clean energy, battery technology, and semiconductors.
+The seminar should take place on a mutually-agreed-upon Wednesday, Thursday, Friday and Saturday between April 1 and August 31, 2025.
+The seminar will host 25 to 30 Gilman alumni, currently working in or aspiring to work in fields related to critical and emerging technology, as well staff members from ECA and IIE.
+Seminar participants will arrive Tuesday and depart Saturday morning.
+Seminar participants should engage with U.S. leaders in the public, private, and non-profit sectors, build on their international experiences as Gilman scholars, contribute knowledge/best practices from their current work or studies in various fields related to critical and emerging technology and develop and expand their professional networks.